Shopping Cart

 • Showed no signs of toxicity or harmful side effects

 • Now that the trial is in humans, safety is being closely monitored for three full years after the transplant.
-This includes regular check-ups, brain scans (like MRI and PET), and blood tests to check for any immune reactions.
+This includes regular check-ups, brain scans and blood tests to check for any immune reactions.

 • Safety: Number and nature of serious adverse events (12 months and again from 12–36 months)